 - Blatant Lies: Wesley tells Lilah he doesn't know or care where Angel is.
 After she leaves he goes and unlocks the closet to reveal Justine in a cage, Bound and Gagged and chained to a Slave Collar.
 Given that she could hear everything Wesley and Lilah got up to, the scene has disturbing sexual implications.

-- Ceiling Cling: Marissa hiding from the Fang Gang.
+- Ceiling Cling: Marissa hiding from Connor, Gunn, and Fred.

 - Chekhov's Gun: Fluffy (for "The House Always Wins")